opensearch-project/opensearch-sdk-java/PLUGIN_MIGRATION.md

 ### Replace Return Type for SDKRestClient

 While most SDKRestClient client return types match existing classes, some changes may be necessary to conform to the new method signatures.
 Examples include:
+- InternalAggregation/Min/Max should be replaced with the corresponding Parsed class.
+For example:
-- Replace the return type to `ParsedStringTerms` from `StringTerms` to fetch the aggregation for a specific index.
+  1. `ParsedStringTerms` from `StringTerms` to fetch the aggregation for a specific index.
+  2. `ParsedMax` from `InternalMax` to fetch max agg result parsed between nodes.
 - Replace `ObjectObjectCursor<String, List<AliasMetadata>> entry` with `Entry<String, Set<AliasMetadata>> entry`